Stay in Ketosis with Lo-Dough

 What's Lo-Dough, and how does it fit into keto?

 Lo-Dough, if you haven't heard of it, is an incredibly low carb, low calorie bread & pastry alternative, which has taken the low carb world by storm.
 Lo-Dough in its original form is very keto friendly as it’s incredibly low carb (2.2g per piece).
-That means you can have a pizza base, a wrap or a kebab for almost no carbs at all, previously unheard of in the food market.
+That means you can have a pizza base, a wrap or a kebab for almost no carbs at all.

 But that’s not all.